openshift/installer/Troubleshooting_Ipv6.md

 * Create an install-config file as [Install-config](https://gist.github.com/hardys/30809af4d2d6f89354cec60241b4883d)

-**Imp**:  Make sure to power off the master nodes before you begin the installation via iDRAC/iLOM.
+**Important**:  Make sure to power off the master nodes before you begin the installation via iDRAC/iLOM.

 Feel free to use this below script: